kbeswick/taking-the-plunge-trln2019/index.md

 ---
 # Current Work

-- We're really into furniture and study spaces
+- We're really interested in study spaces and furniture
 - How do people use our furniture?
 Can it be better configured?
+Are new spaces being effectively used?

 ???